8 Essential Steps to Create a Positive Candidate Experience

 Consequently, when your job ads are indexed by Google, it also means they’ll show up on Google searches matching that search criterion (a big plus for increasing the number of potential applicants finding your job and applying).

 Attracting the right talent to your open roles is only half the battle.
-If you promise remote or hybrid work but don’t have a hiring process that’s also built on the benefits and structures remote workers want, you’ll quickly lose the confidence of your top applicants.
-When applicants hit apply, they’ll have several expectations that you’ll need to address:
+If you promise remote or hybrid work but have a blurry (or worse, missing) hiring process that’s also built on the benefits and structures remote workers want, you’ll quickly lose the confidence of your top applicants.

 Flexible interview scheduling that respects time zone differences